jbostoen/itop-jb-report-generator/documentation.md

 ```
 'jb-report-generator' => array(
-	// Default settings
-	//
-	'settings' => array(

 	// Module specific settings go here, if any
 	// This is a demo configuration for a Windows system
 	'browsershot' => array(
 		'node_binary' => 'node.exe', // Directory with node binary is in an environmental variable
 		'npm_binary' => 'npm.cmd', // Directory with NPM cmd file is in an environmental variable
 		'chrome_path' => 'C:/progra~1/Google/Chrome/Application/chrome.exe', // Directory with a Chrome browser executable

-		)
 	),

 );
 ```